 Premium Food & Wine

-Premium Food and Wine from our Clean Environment is one of the South Australian Government’s seven strategic priorities.
+Premium Food and Wine Produced in our Clean Environment and Exported to the World is one of the South Australian Government’s 10 economic priorities.

 TweetsView all Primary Industries and Regions SA Twitter feeds

 Sustainable Economic Growth for Regional Australia conference 2017SEGRA 2017 - Disruption : a catalyst for changeThis year's conference will focus on what are the characteristics of the great adapters and changers and how this is manifested in political, b...

 Food & Beverage Product Labelling WorkshopThis workshop will help businesses better understand product labelling requirements (including compliance), and explain how to maximise product performance.Date: Thursday 26 October 2017Time...

 - 15 Feb

 Exotic Plant Pest: Tomato Potato Psyllid and Zebra ChipBiosecurity SA has implemented a new Condition 17 of the Plant Quarantine Standard South Australia, imposing restrictions and prohibitions on hosts in the solanaceae and convolvulaceae famil...